icopy-site/awesome/docs/awesome/awesome-design-principles.md

 - [Principles of Product Design](http://bokardo.com/principles-of-product-design/) - Long list with well explained principles by Joshua Porter

 ### Credits and Notes
 This list is heavily inspired by [Awesome Design Systems](https://github.com/alexpate/awesome-design-systems) by Alex Pate.
 As an UX designer I find myself writing design and/or experience principles quite often.
-I created this list for reference and to get inspiration for better design principles.o get inspiration for better design principles.o get inspiration for better design principles.
+I created this list for reference and to get inspiration for better design principles.